Planned Parenthood shooting suspect insists he’s competent

 “Mr. Dear told Judge Wang that he is competent, and the government does not believe that Mr. Dear’s behavior in federal court suggests otherwise,” Assistant U.S. Attorney Rajiv Mohan wrote in the motion.
 “But the government is aware that the Court must take into consideration the fact that Mr. Dear was previously found incompetent in the State court proceedings against him.”

-On Friday, Dear interrupted the court proceedings to complain about the evaluations at the state mental hospital in Pueblo, insisting they are unnecessary and complaining that they were not videotaped.
+On Friday, Dear interrupted the court proceedings to criticize the evaluations at the state mental hospital in Pueblo, insisting they are unnecessary and complaining that they were not videotaped.

 “They throw me in the nuthouse.
 They silence me,” he said at one point.
 He also said he would not participate in the evaluation requested by federal prosecutors.